beechit/TYPO3_Welcome/README.md

 At last enter/find the record of your folder/container and set this in the field 'Record Storage Page'.

 After clearing the caches and a reloado of your website you will see your first blog system.
-If enterthe backend you can also adjust your blog items in the blogstorage or add new ones if desired.
+If enter the backend you can also adjust your blog items in the blogstorage or add new ones if desired.

 Links and sources
 =================